econya/less_curse/README.md

 ## Usage

 See the examples folder for now.
+Note that executing the examples creates a log file next to it (e.g. examples/list.rb.log).
-It boils down to initialize a screen, populate it with widgets and create lambdas for events or keypresses.
+It boils down to initialize a Screen, populate it with Widgets and create lambdas to react to events (like a list item was selected) or key-presses.

 ## Concepts